openstack/ironic/doc/source/contributor/rbac-testing.rst

 for purposes of speed and to keep the declaration of the test context.

-This also lended itself to be very useful due to the nature of A/B testing which is requried to properly migrate the Ironic project from a project scoped universe where an ``admin project`` is utilized as the authenticating factor coupled with two custom roles, ``baremetal_admin``, and ``baremetal_observer``.
+This also lended itself to be very useful due to the nature of A/B testing which is required to properly migrate the Ironic project from a project scoped universe where an ``admin project`` is utilized as the authenticating factor coupled with two custom roles, ``baremetal_admin``, and ``baremetal_observer``.